 Q. Will the Breast “Grow Back” after the reduction surgery?

-Breasts may return to a larger, heavier size due to life changes including pregnancy, weight fluctuation, genetics, and aging.
-Surgeons generally advise that you seek this surgery AFTER you have finished having children, you have finished breastfeeding and you have reached your stable, goal weight, to improve your overall, long term, outcome.
+Breasts may return to a larger, heavier size due to life changes including pregnancy, weight fluctuation, genetics, and ageing.
+Surgeons generally advise that you seek this surgery after you have finished having children, you have finished breastfeeding and you have reached your stable, goal weight, to improve your overall, long term, outcome.
 A revision breast reduction may be necessary in future.
 You can discuss this further in your consultation with Dr Craig.